CarlosGtrz/TableManager/README.md

     .Init
     .Init( record )

-Initializes the class conditions.
-If a record is passed, it also clears the records, and if the record's tables has been used before, it clears the table's ranges and filters.
+Initializes the instance's conditions.
+If a record is passed, it also clears the record; and if the record's table has been used before, it clears its ranges and filters.

 *Parameters*
 * _record_ The label of a table's record.